Hochschild cohomology of generalised Grassmannians: On the (possible) non-vanishing of the higher cohomologies

 \begin{definition} A smooth projective variety~$X$ satisfies \emph{Bott vanishing} if

-for all ample line bundles~$\mathcal{L}$ and all~$j\geq 1$. \end{definition} In particular, a smooth projective \emph{Fano} variety (such as~$G/P$) satisfying Bott vanishing immediately satisfies the vanishing property we set out to study for generalised Grassmannians.
+for all ample line bundles~$\mathcal{L}$, all~$i\geq 0$ and all~$j\geq 1$. \end{definition} In particular, a smooth projective \emph{Fano} variety (such as~$G/P$) satisfying Bott vanishing immediately satisfies the vanishing property for the Hochschild--Kostant--Rosenberg decomposition we set out to study for generalised Grassmannians.

-It is known that~$\mathbb{P}^n$ satisfies Bott vanishing.
+It is known (due to Bott) that~$\mathbb{P}^n$ satisfies Bott vanishing.
 More generally toric varieties satisfy Bott vanishing, in which case it is called Danilov--Steenbrink--Bott vanishing.
-Hence Fano toric varieties are automatically Hochschild affine, and a combinatorial description of the Hochschild cohomology can be obtained from \cite[theorems~2.14(2) and~3.6(2)]{MR1900589}.
-Recently the first non-toric Fano variety, namely~$\Bl_4\mathbb{P}^2$, satisfying Bott vanishing was found \cite[theorem~2.1]{1812.10516v3}.
+Hence Fano toric varieties are automatically Hochschild global in the sense of \eqref{equation:hochschild-global}, and a combinatorial description of the Hochschild cohomology can be obtained from \cite[Theorems~2.14(2) and~3.6(2)]{MR1900589}.
+Recently the first non-toric Fano variety, namely~$\Bl_4\mathbb{P}^2$, satisfying Bott vanishing was found by Totaro \cite[Theorem~2.1]{MR4082249}, and this was generalised by Torres in \cite{2003.10617v1}.

-On the other hand it is expected (see \cite[remark~2]{MR1464183}) that Bott vanishing does \emph{not} hold for any partial flag variety which is not~$\mathbb{P}^n$, hence the vanishing result in the cominuscule and (co)adjoint case in \cref{theorem:vanishing} cannot be the consequence of Bott vanishing for the ample line bundle~$\omega_{G/P}^\vee$.
-In the case of full flag varieties, the failure of Bott vanishing is shown in \cite[corollary~13]{MR2062394}, but the situation for generalised Grassmannians is far less well-understood:
+On the other hand it is expected (see \cite[Remark~2]{MR1464183}) that Bott vanishing does \emph{not} hold for any partial flag variety which is not~$\mathbb{P}^n$, hence the vanishing result in the cominuscule and (co)adjoint case in \cref{theorem:vanishing} cannot be the consequence of Bott vanishing for the ample line bundle~$\omega_{G/P}^\vee$.

+In the case of full flag varieties, the failure of Bott vanishing is shown in \cite[Corollary~13]{MR2062394}.
+The situation for generalised Grassmannians is far less well-understood:

-\begin{itemize} \item In the cominuscule case explicit examples of the failure of Bott vanishing is given in \cite[\S4.3]{MR1464183}. \item In the (co)adjoint case the methods used in this paper might be useful in exhibiting examples of the failure of Bott vanishing for generalised Grassmannians, but we leave this for future work.
-The adjoint case in type~A is covered by \cite[\S4.2]{MR1464183}. \item Outside these cases, a positive answer to \cref{conjecture:non-vanishing} would give explicit examples of the failure of Bott vanishing for~$\mathcal{L}\cong\omega_{G/P}^\vee$.
-Hence \cref{proposition:non-vanishing} is as far as we know the first example of the failure of Bott vanishing for a generalised Grassmannian which is not cominuscule.
-Let us phrase this as the following corollary. \end{itemize}
+\begin{itemize} \item In the cominuscule case explicit examples of the failure of Bott vanishing are given in \cite[\S4.3]{MR1464183}. \item In the (co)adjoint case the methods used in this paper might be useful in exhibiting examples of the failure of Bott vanishing for generalised Grassmannians, but we leave this for future work.
+The adjoint case in type~A is covered by \cite[\S4.2]{MR1464183}. \item Outside these cases, a positive answer to \cref{conjecture:non-vanishing} would give explicit examples of the failure of Bott vanishing for~$\mathcal{L}\cong\omega_{G/P}^\vee$. \end{itemize} Hence \cref{proposition:non-vanishing} provides the first example of the failure of Bott vanishing for a generalised Grassmannian which is not cominuscule, which corresponds to \cref{corollary:no-bott-vanishing-for-sgr-3-2n}.